careerbuilder/CandidateDataServicesDocumentation/CandidateStatusAPI.md

   - status
   - status_date
   - status_level (must be either candidate or application)
-      - if candidate: requisition_id and requisition_title must be
+      - if candidate:requisition_id and requisition_title must be
         left off

       - if application: requisition_id is required.
 Requisition_title